 In other words, if a directory listing of yours lives in they beyond (Google’s omitted results) then the link you’ve obtained from that directory listing is basically worthless.

-Meaning that you’ve not only wasted your time trying to fill it out but you’ve also wasted an opportunity to capitalise on the full value of that directory listing.
+Despite having filled out a lot of directory listing, this agency wasted their time trying to fill it these directories out and wasted an opportunity for their client to capitalise on the full (or any) value of these directory listings.

 There is no quick and easy (lazy) way to produce unique content on your directory listings.